Prakash020710/SampleProjectApromore/README.md

 Please note as its in memory database it will have data till server is running, post shutdown it will be no longer accessible

-To generate the swagger, you access it using [Path](http://localhost:8013/api/apm/v2/api-docs)
+To generate the swagger, you can access it using [Path](http://localhost:8013/api/apm/v2/api-docs)

 Jacoco reports are also genrated by build or running tests inside build directory.